-The Company has five directly wholly-owned subsidiaries - 1000560170 Ontario Inc. (an Ontario corporation), Avalon Lithium Inc. (a Canadian federal corporation), Nolava Minerals Inc. ("Nolava") (a Delaware corporation), Avalon Rare Metals Ltd. (a Delaware corporation), and 8110131 Canada Inc. ("8110131") (a Canadian federal corporation).
+The Company has six directly wholly-owned subsidiaries - 1000560170 Ontario Inc. (an Ontario corporation), Avalon Lithium Inc. (a Canadian federal corporation), Nolava Minerals Inc. ("Nolava") (a Delaware corporation), Avalon Rare Metals Ltd. (a Delaware corporation), 8110131 Canada Inc. ("8110131") (a Canadian federal corporation) and Lake Superior Lithium Inc. (an Ontario corporation).
 1000560170 Ontario Inc. is the owner of the Company's industrial land in Thunder Bay, Ontario.
-None of the other subsidiaries has carried on any operations since their incorporation except for the staking and exploration of certain mining claims in Utah, USA by Nolava and the acquisition of certain royalties by 8110131.
+None of the other subsidiaries has carried on any significant operations since their incorporation except for the staking and exploration of certain mining claims in Utah, USA by Nolava and the acquisition of certain royalties by 8110131.